Sky · 0→1 Product · Multi-device · Social

 Shipped and measured

-Watch Together launched in June 2023 as part of a Sky Live software update.
-Post-launch engagement data confirmed the core design hypothesis: usage peaks during Prime and Early Prime time bands, exactly the living-room, evening co-viewing context the product was built for.
+Watch Together launched in June 2023 as part of Sky Live.
+The engagement data confirmed the core hypothesis.
+Usage peaks during Prime and Early Prime, exactly the evening, living-room context the product was built for.
+Sessions run 1 to 5 times per week, which points to purposeful social use, not casual browsing.
+Daily launches climbed week over week after launch.

 ~36 min